 Not far from Dunedin is Moeraki Boulders Beach where you will find large sphere-shaped boulders on the beach.
 The beach with its natural round rock formations is beautiful during low tide, high tide (when the boulders are partly covered by the sea water), at sunrise or basically at any time.

 There are many-many waterfalls in New Zealand.
-We’ve included waterfalls in the 15 reasons to visit New Zealand (part 1 – North Island) and we’re including them in the ‘15 reasons to visit New Zealand (part 2 – South Island)’ too.
+We’ve included waterfalls in the 15 reasons to visit New Zealand’s North Island and we’re including them in the ‘15 reasons to visit New Zealand’s South Island’ too.
 There are more than one hundred named waterfalls on the South Island alone.
 Whatever part of New Zealand you’re travelling in, the chances are that you’ll find at least one waterfall around there!

-Again, like with my previous post on 15 reasons to visit New Zealand (part 1 – North Island) I couldn’t stop at 15 reasons.
+Again, like with my previous post on 15 reasons to visit New Zealand’s North Island I couldn’t stop at 15 reasons.
 There are so many things to see and do in New Zealand’s South Island!

 See our other posts about New Zealand to read more about places to visit and things to experience in our beautiful country.